meimberg-io/awesomeapps.frontend/concepts/backend/vision.md

 ## Preliminary note

-In both the frontend and the strapi project the main entity is a "service" which means an app.
+In both the frontend and the strapi project the main entity is a "app" which means an app.
 Both m,ean the same.
-I will rename the "service" to "app" but not for the moment.
+I will rename the "app" to "app" but not for the moment.
 In this feature we will be talking abut apps, which means the same as services

 ## Vision